matthiasn/Clojure-Resources/README.md

 * **[xsc/pandect on GitHub](https://github.com/xsc/pandect)**: Fast and easy-to-use Message Digest, Checksum and HMAC library.
 I use it in the Clojure version of my **[BirdWatch](https://github.com/matthiasn/BirdWatch)** project & it works like a charm.
 * **[Clojure Documentation](http://clojure-doc.org)**: community-driven documentation project
 * **[Introduction to Clojure](http://clojure-doc.org/articles/tutorials/introduction.html)**: great introduction to the Clojure basics (from the project above).
 With this, it should be possible to learn the language itself on a rainy afternoon.
+* **[clojure/data.priority-map on GitHub](https://github.com/clojure/data.priority-map)**: implementation of a priority map in Clojure.
+Useful when you want a sorted map that is sorted based on the values, not the keys.

 ## ClojureScript
 * **[clojure/clojurescript - GitHub](https://github.com/clojure/clojurescript)**